Fibrinogen Concentrate (Human)

 RiaSTAP: Dose (mg/kg) = [Target level (mg/dL) - measured level (mg/dL)] divided by 1.7 (mg/dL per mg/kg body weight)

 When baseline fibrinogen level is not known: 70 mg/kg

-For IV administration only; infuse at a rate not exceeding 5 mL/minute.
+IV: For IV administration only; infuse at a rate not exceeding 5 mL/minute.
 Solution should be infused at room temperature.
 Do not administer with other products or IV solutions.
-Administrations should be completed within 8 hours after reconstitution.
+Administration should be completed within 8 hours (RiaSTAP) or 4 hours (Fibryga) after reconstitution.

 Store at 2°C to 25°C (36°F to 77°F) in original carton; do not freeze.
 Protect from light.
-Stable for 8 hours after reconstitution when stored at 20°C to 25˚C (68°F to 77°F); do not freeze reconstituted solution.
+RiaSTAP is stable for 8 hours after reconstitution when stored at 20°C to 25˚C (68°F to 77°F); Fibryga should be used immediately or within 4 hours after reconstitution, do not refrigerate or freeze.
 Discard partially used vials.

-Postmarketing and/or case reports: Allergic reactions, anaphylaxis, arterial thrombosis, chills, DVT, dyspnea, MI, nausea, pulmonary embolism, rash, thromboembolism, vomiting
+<1%, postmarketing, and/or case reports: Anaphylaxis, arterial thrombosis, chills, deep vein thrombosis, dyspnea, hypersensitivity reaction, myocardial infarction, nausea, pulmonary embolism, skin rash, thromboembolism

 Concerns related to adverse effects:

 • Hypersensitivity: Hypersensitivity reactions (eg, hives, generalized urticaria, chest tightness, wheezing, hypotension, anaphylaxis) may occur.
 In the event of hypersensitivity reactions, treatment should be discontinued immediately.